jfcostello/AnyBlock-To-Markdown/readme.md

 - Python 3.7 or higher
 - python modules: tqdm, pyyaml, chardet

-## Installation

-1. Clone the repository:
+## How to download and use the tool

+### Step 1: Downloading the files

+#### Option 1: Git clone

    Open 'Terminal'
-   Navigate to the folder you want to put the tool in, and then type the following git clone https://github.com/yourusername/anyblock-exporter.git cd anyblock-exporter
+   Navigate to the folder you want to put the tool in, and then type the following: git clone https://github.com/yourusername/anyblock-exporter.git to open the folder in terminal, type: cd anyblock-exporter

-If you're familiar with Python and have it installed you can skip right to [Usage](#usage) if you're less comfortable then you can follow these steps
+#### Option 2: Download zip

+If you're not familiar with Git commands or using the terminal, you may find it easier to just download the zip file Goto https://github.com/yourusername/anyblock-exporter, click the green 'Code' button, then click 'Download ZIP' Extract the zip file to a folder and remember where you put it for later

+### Step 2: Install Pyton

-2. Install Python:
+Install Python:
    If you don't have Python installed on your computer, follow these steps to install it:

    - **Windows:**